gnoverse/memeland/README.md

 ```

 Running this command will spin up a local node that the Meme.land UI
-Will be able to connect to.
+will be able to connect to.

 #### 3. Start the frontend with `vite`